Ethcelon/libpynexmo/README.md

 Quick start (sending a message)
 -------------------------------

-First you need to load up the package and construct a dictionary with your API credentials and message, like this:
+( The following does not use the nexmoMessenger class ) First you need to load up the package and construct a dictionary with your API credentials and message, like this: